 If you have high calcium levels, the symptoms you may have include

 - Feeling weak

 - Not wanting to eat much (anorexia)

 - Loss of concentration and interest in doing things

 If the hypercalcaemia is not treated then the symptoms become much worse.
 You will need to see your doctor if you think this is happening to you.
 There are very effective drugs for helping to control high calcium levels.
 They are called bisphosphonates (bis-fos-fon-ate).
 You have to have some of these drugs through a drip into a vein but others come as tablets.

 It is very important that you tell your doctor if you have symptoms of a high calcium level.
 If not treated, hypercalcaemia can make you more and more drowsy until you are sleeping nearly all the time.
 If still not treated, you may go into a coma and eventually die from this.

-There is detailed information about hypercalcaemia and how it is treated in this section of CancerHelp UK.
+There is detailed information about hypercalcaemia and how it is treated in this section.
 There is more information about coping with the practical and emotional aspects of advanced cancer in the dying with cancer section.